Jaikishore-K-C/quiz_maker/Steps_to_Create_a_Basic_Quiz_Maker.md

 Below is an extremely detailed, step‐by‐step guide—including all the code—to help you build a simple Quiz Maker web application using HTML, CSS, and JavaScript (with data stored in localStorage).
 This project will let users register and log in, create quizzes by adding custom questions, and then take those quizzes with real-time scoring feedback.

-> **Note:** Although we call our login/register “secure” here, using localStorage is only for learning/demo purposes and is **not secure** for production.

----

 ## Step 1: Set Up Your Project Folder

 1. **Create a folder** named `quiz-maker` (or any name you like).